 The codes are often five digits — 77057 is a screening mammogram, for example — but sometimes they are an alphanumeric; G0202 is a digital screening mammogram.
+A 72148 is an MRI of the lower back without contrast.
 The codes will often appear on a bill from a provider next to the procedure or item; they also often appear on the explanation of benefits from an insurance company.

 If you need to question a bill, you might look up the code to see if the actual procedure or item was one that was part of your visit.
-There are about 7,800 codes, so mistakes are common.
+There are thousands of codes, so mistakes are common.

 This can be tricky, though, because some bills omit the codes, making the system even more opaque.
 One of my friends asked a hospital for a bill with codes not long ago, and she was told that they would not give her the codes; she asked her insurance company, and they wouldn’t deliver the codes either.
 (Yes, this sounds impossible, but there you have it.)

 The HCPCS coding system is used by the government to establish the rates it will pay for Medicare services, the closest thing to a fixed price in this marketplace.
 Here’s the government’s complicated “physician fee schedule” lookup, which begins with terms of service for something called the CPT code.

 One complicated thing about the HCPCS coding system is that it’s built using the Common Procedural Terminology coding system, which was invented by, and is maintained by, the American Medical Association.
 It is copyrighted, and licensed for use only to paying customers.
 Every time you encounter a CPT code lookup tool online, odds are you will be asked to accept terms of service.
 The AMA earns a lot of money from using this lookup tool.
 The CPT categories are generally broken down into anesthesia, for example, surgery, radiology and so on.